Sizing in Blazor TextArea Component

 Adding mandatory asterisk to placeholder

-To add a mandatory asterisk (*) to the placeholder in the TextArea component, you can utilize CSS to append the asterisk after the placeholder text.
+Add a mandatory asterisk (*) to the floating label using CSS to append a symbol after the label text.

 /* To add asterick to float label in textarea */